tumile/hadoop-notes/01-HDFS.md

 - Data integrity by checksums
   - comparing checksums on creating and retrieving files
 - Files are divided into blocks on (if possible) different DataNodes
-  - blocks are further replicated on different DataNodes
+  - blocks are further replicated on (must be) different DataNodes
 - When client writes a block to HDFS
   - NameNode returns a list of DataNodes for replication
   - client sends to the first DataNode, the first DataNode sends to the second, and so on; it's called a Write Pipeline